AbhiAravind/covid-robo/README.md

 # Covid-robo

-### A simple raspberry pi robot, which can recognice people and detect there temperature and pressure
+### A simple raspberry pi robot, which can recogonise people and detect there temperature and pressure

 ## Requirement
 ---